Dart API & SDK Docs 7.1.0

 - Sign in or create an account on the PubNub Admin Portal.

-- Create a new app (or use an existing one).
+- Create an app (or use an existing one).

 Install the SDK